theseniordads/DadWeb/_updates/2023-03-22-we-have-updates.md

 layout: update_post
 style: updates
 ---
 This website is under (re)construction!!!
 And it's not finished yet!!!!!
-So we're started an update section so you can know when certain parts of the site actually bloddy work!!!!!
+So we're started an update section so you can know when certain parts of the site actually bloddy work!!!!!<!--more-->

 ## What we have done